-Who is responsible if someone gets hit by a firework at a party?
+So who is responsible if someone gets is injured by a firework at a party?
 Are there restrictions on when you can have a bonfire?
-And what can you do if your neighbour’s Bonfire Night party is keeping you up at night?
+And what can you do if your neighbour’s bonfire causes damage to your property?

-What are the legal remifications if you are injured by a firework at a neighbour's bonfire party?
+What are the legal ramifications if you are injured by a firework at a friend’s or family party?

 Is it true there are restrictions on when you can have a bonfire?